-

 Fred Kroh

 Water Journeys traces the paths of water and story across time.
-Conceived by artist Simone Thomson, the five-metre sculpture evokes the elegant profile of traditional stringybark bark canoes—vessels once shaped from carefully removed sheets of bark, bound and sealed with clay and string to travel rivers, wetlands and bays.
+Conceived by Wurundjeri / Yorta Yorta / Wiradjuri artist and designer Simone Thomson, the five-metre sculpture evokes the elegant profile of traditional stringybark bark canoes — vessels once shaped from carefully removed sheets of bark, bound and sealed with clay and string to travel along rivers, wetlands, and bays.

 In this form, the artwork speaks to knowledge passed through generations: navigation by currents and stars, the gathering places along banks and estuaries, and the responsibilities of caring for waterways as living systems.

-The result is both sculpture and vessel—holding memory, inviting reflection, and reaffirming the centrality of water to First Peoples’ and all communities life, culture and connection to Country.
+The finished artwork is both sculpture and vessel — holding memory, inviting reflection, and reaffirming the centrality of water to First Peoples’ and all communities' ways of life, culture, and connection to Country.